 Compensation decisions are based on a number of factors, including peer company data and general market data, Company performance against pre-established goals, relative performance of the Company's stock compared to a peer group, and the experience and contributions of individual executives.
-At our 2019 Annual Meeting, our stockholders voted on an advisory resolution regarding the compensation of our NEOs (the "Say-on-Pay" proposal), which was approved by more than 99% of the votes represented at the 2019 Annual Meeting and entitled to vote.
+At the 2023 Annual Meeting, our shareholders voted on an advisory resolution regarding the compensation of our NEOs (the "Say-on-Pay" proposal), which was approved by more than 93% of the votes represented at the 2023 Annual Meeting and entitled to vote.
 Our executive compensation program seeks to attract, motivate and retain executive talent and emphasizes pay for performance.
-Our executive compensation program includes base salary, short-term incentive compensation under our Senior Management Incentive Plan (amended and restated as of May 1, 2014) (the "SMIP"), long-term equity compensation under our 2017 Long-Term Incentive Plan (the "LTIP"), a defined-contribution retirement plan, and very limited perquisites.
+Our executive compensation program includes base salary, short-term incentive compensation under our Management Incentive Plan (amended and restated as of May 1, 2014) (the "MIP"), longterm equity compensation under our 2017 Long-Term Incentive Plan (as amended and restated as of April 23, 2020) (the "LTIP"), a defined-contribution retirement plan, profit sharing, and very limited perguisites.